Catch up with Cheesemonger and North West 2016 winner, The Courtyard Dairy

 All our regulars were extremely happy for us and it got us a lot of press locally which has increased visitor numbers.
 It also gives us and the staff more confidence in that what we are doing is right!

-What advice would you give to those considering entering in 2017?
+What advice would you give to those considering entering?

 Go for it!
 The key is to get across what makes your place so special and different – thankfully the judges saw this in us.